Kim Moran Photography: Episode I

 Kim Moran Photography: Episode III

 By spring of 2016, I set off on a transformative journey that changed my life.
 I bought an old Subaru Forester named Falkor who became my homestead and best friend, bought a DSLR camera and traversed the American West alone for 4 months, through 11 states, 19 National Parks, and infinite beauty.
 These travels allowed me to foster an intimate relationship with the land and inhabiting species, and I began to see my camera not only as a tool for art, but as a powerful tool in environmentalism.
-My purpose as a photographer suddenly grew into a strong inclination to establish the importance of wild lands, for the sake of conservationism and for socialism.
-I made an effort to help others see nature as humanity's true common ground, the place of true equality.
+My purpose as a photographer suddenly grew into a strong inclination to establish the importance of wild lands, for the sake of conservationism and for social justice.

 Kim Moran Photography: Episode IV

-After my road journey, I moved back to Portland, Oregon where I reintroduced myself back into video production and editing, specializing in yoga and outdoor recreation related topics.
+After my road journey, I reintroduced myself back into video production and editing, specializing in yoga and outdoor recreation.
 I started shooting stills and creating web content for entrepreneurs and small businesses.
-I also reintroduced myself to working in front of the camera with a wide variety of modeling and acting gigs.
+I also reintroduced myself to working in front of the camera with a variety of modeling and acting spots.

 In 2017, I traded the city for mountains and moved to Bozeman, Montana where I continued exploring my passion for storytelling through open land and adventures.
 I then moved to Utah, where I discovered the film festival circuit that took me on my most recent journey working around the US.